uhop/list-toolkit/README.md

 `SList` does not implement some operations, e.g., a reverse iterator, due to their complexity.
 If you need these operations frequently, use `List` instead.

+Note that for efficiency reasons some methods accept a previous node as a pointer to a required node.

 Main operations are:

 | Method | Description | Complexity |